High Fade vs Mid Fade vs Low Fade — Which One Suits Your Face

 Skin Fade vs Shadow Fade

-A skin fade — also called a bald fade — goes all the way down to the skin at the baseline.
+A skin fade — also called a bald fade — goes all the way down to bare skin at the baseline.
 Zero guard, razor finished.
-A shadow fade stops at a very short guard, usually a 0.5 or a 1, and leaves a subtle shadow of hair rather than bare skin.
-Shadow fades look softer and grow out a little more gracefully.
+A shadow fade stops at a very short guard, usually a 0.5 or 1, and leaves a subtle shadow of hair rather than bare skin.
+Shadow fades grow out more gracefully.
 Skin fades look cleaner and sharper but show grow-out faster.
-Specify which one you want.
-Say “skin fade” or “shadow fade” — those terms are universal at any decent shop.
+Specify which one.
+“Skin fade” and “shadow fade” are universal terms at any decent shop — use them.

 Guard Numbers for the Blend